Potassium deficiency in marijuana plants can cause a number of problems. Potassium is helpful in a huge number of your plant’s natural processes.

 Yes, your marijuana plants need potassium to survive.
 It is responsible for healthy growth and reproduction.
 So if you want higher yield make sure your plants don’t suffer from potassium deficiency.

 What are the most common marijuana leaf symptoms of potassium deficiency?

 There are many ways to can identify potassium deficiency in your marijuana plants.
 Here are 3 most common symptoms that you will see on leaves: Death of leaf tips, Spots on leaves, Buds not getting fatter.

-In order to fix potassium deficiency in your marijuana plants you can try bloom fertilizer.
+In order to fix potassium deficiency in your marijuana plants, you can try bloom fertilizer.
 It is water-soluble and has lots of potassium.
 Another substance that has a lot of potassium is wood ash.
-It delivers the nutrient to your plants very effectively.
+It delivers nutrients to your plants very effectively.

 Thanks for reading.
 Please leave comments or questions below and don’t forget to download my free grow bible